rahimialijan/My-Portfolio/README.md

 ### Prerequisites

 In order to run this project you need:
+- install git on local machine
+- create a repository on local machine `my-folder`
-- A Nude.js installed on your local system.
+- A Node.js installed on your local system.
 - A browser of you choice.
 - A text editor of your choice.